manelpm10/android-6-dialog/README.md

 # android-6-dialog

-Easy practice to work with fragment (DialogFragment in this case).
+Easy practice to work with fragments:

+* DialogFragment
+* CustomFragment